1. Home

 It's hard not to be impressed with the Skoda Octavia Estate.
 Comfortable and with a good-sized cabin, plus the Octavia's boot should easily be large enough for most families' needs.
 The latest model is also nicely equipped and, considering what you get, it represents great value for money.

 The Skoda Octavia Estate is available in a variety of petrol and diesel flavours, but there's also the choice of mild hybrid and PHEV power.
-The mild-hybrid pairs a 1.5-litre petrol engine with an electric motor to deliver a claimed 51.9mpg, though our pick is the 1.4-litre TSI iV PHEV that combines a 1.4 petrol engine with an electric motor and battery pack.
+The mild-hybrid pairs a 1.5-litre petrol engine with an electric motor to deliver a claimed best of 55.4mpg.
+Used buyers can also pick the 1.4-litre TSI iV PHEV that combines a 1.4 petrol engine with an electric motor and battery pack.
 This sees the Octavia iV able to cover 43 miles under electric power alone, while the combined power output of 204PS means it's pretty quick, hitting 62mph in 7.8 seconds.

 If that's not quick enough for you, there's also a hot vRS model which, like the standard estate, also comes as a plug-in hybrid with 245PS and an electric-only range of 38 miles.